 High Grass and Junk & Debris

 During the spring and summer months some properties in the township enter into a state of disrepair and need the township to step in and enforce our codes and regulations.
 For properties where there is grass higher than eight inches, the township has been given the authority to cut the high grass and subsequently bill the property owner for all costs associated with the grass cutting.
 However, there are legal steps the township is required by the State of Ohio to follow prior to going on private property in order to cut the grass.
 Also, because of the length of time it takes before the township can go onto private property and cut grass, it may appear a problem site is being ignored.
 Please understand we are following our legal requirements and are working as hard as possible to bring the problem properties into compliance.
-To check on the status of a property or report a suspected violation, please call the Development Department at 890-5611.
+To report a suspected violation, or ask about a property listed on the summaries, please call the Development Department at 890-5611.